battleaxedotco/tool-docs/docs/timelord/transfer.md

     toolbar />

 ## Render full timeline (An only)
 Some workflows may prefer to export a SWF of your full timeline rather than individual layers.
 This button is [hidden by default](settings.html#customize-toolbar).
-Via [Johannes Fast](https://www.instagram.com/johanimation)
+Idea via [Johannes Fast](https://www.instagram.com/johanimation)

 <Screenshot